Progress

 Ongoing

-• Renewing and maintaining leadership at the state and Partnership level, especially to support implementing state Riparian Forest Buffer Action Strategies to boost enrollment in riparian forest buffer programs.
+• Renewing and maintaining leadership at the jurisdiction and Partnership levels, especially to support implementing jurisdiction Riparian Forest Buffer Action Strategies.

 • Building capacity and improving equity in staff, contractors, and outreach.